lue-bird/elm-state-interface/README.md

 ## what interfaces are included

-There should be feature-parity with elm's exposed browser APIs ([tell me](https://github.com/lue-bird/elm-state-interface/issues/new) if I've missed some!) plus a couple of APIs that elm's exposed browser APIs don't offer, including clipboard, console, audio, websockets.
+There should be feature-parity with elm's exposed browser APIs ([tell me](https://github.com/lue-bird/elm-state-interface/issues/new) if I've missed some!) plus a couple of APIs that elm's exposed browser APIs don't offer, including websockets, localstorage, audio, clipboard.

 For now, some more niche interfaces like [`Browser.Dom.setViewportOf`](https://dark.elm.dmy.fr/packages/elm/browser/latest/Browser-Dom#setViewportOf) and [`WebGL.Texture.loadWith`](https://dark.elm.dmy.fr/packages/elm-explorations/webgl/latest/WebGL-Texture#loadWith) are left out.